YX-S-Z/WGAN_Intro/index.md

 Guess what, right now we have two disjoint manifold($$\tilde{\mathcal{M}}$$ and $$\tilde{\mathcal{P}}$$) again!
 And by the same process from part (a), we can still find a optimal discriminator $$D^*(x)$$, s.t. $$D^*(x)$$ can perfectly discriminate $$\tilde{\mathcal{M}}$$ and $$\tilde{\mathcal{P}}$$!
 Well, how about the intersection $$\mathcal{L}$$?
 Well, recall the definition of [almost everywhere](https://en.wikipedia.org/wiki/Almost_everywhere) we mentioned before, we actually don't care about the classification on $$\mathcal{L}$$, because the size(measure) of $$\mathcal{L}$$ is too small with respect to $$\mathcal{M}$$ and $$\mathcal{P}$$.

-Okay, at this point, we have went through the proof of the __perfectly discriminator theorem__ intuitively.
-By this theorem explains why the traditional way of training GANs will sometimes encounter generator failure.
+Okay, at this point, we have intuitively went through the proof of the __perfectly discriminator theorem__.
+And this theorem explains why the traditional way of training GANs will sometimes encounter generator failure.